Bhawna-ux/FMCG-Net-Revenue-Management-Analysis/README.md

 # FMCG-Net-Revenue-Management-Analysis
 It is a case study of HealthMax, a fictitious market leader in the Shampoo business.
+### Market Share
+**Which brands are winning in the category**<br>
+HealthMax is market leader.
 FreshCo Industries and GreenLeaf Distributors are another two main market leader after HealthMax.
-### Market Share
+**How is the category evolving by region** <br>
 HealthMax has two shampoo brands in the market : Shinez and Starbust<br>
 HealthMax has 22% of market share in South and is performing better in the South than the rest of the country.<br>
+South = 22% <br>
 North = 19% <br>
 Centre = 17%
 ![image](https://github.com/user-attachments/assets/57877ab2-c37e-45e3-9fb5-9fb35fe10d46)